 Pumpkin is generally a very safe food for dogs when consumed in appropriate amounts.

 Too much pumpkin can cause digestive issues including vomiting and diarrhea.

 As long as you give your dog an appropriate amount of pumpkin each day, and they aren’t allergic to it, it is safe to give them.

 If you have concerns about giving your dog pumpkin, discuss it with your vet before giving it to them.

 How much pumpkin is safe per day?

-Pumpkin is safe for dogs in small quantities.
+Pumpkin should be given to your dog in small quantities.
 Since dogs vary in size so much, from just a few pounds to well over a hundred pounds, the amount they can have varies.

-A small dog shouldn’t have more than a teaspoon or two depending on how small they are.
-A large dog could have a few tablespoons a day.
+Small dogs shouldn’t have more than a couple of teaspoons depending on how small they are.
+Large dogs can have a few tablespoons of pumpkin a day.